-World Cup Dreams Foundation (WCDF) exists to support, protect and inspire athletes.
 Financial need is one of the main issues facing many upcoming athletes.
 WCDF helps athletes raise money for their expenses providing back-end support, but does not raise money directly for specific or individual athletes.
 All funds to go to WCDF, which will then determine grant recipients.
+World Cup Dreams Foundation (WCDF) exists to support, protect and inspire athletes.
+We do not want to see a lack of funding stand in the way of athletes reaching their full potential.

-An athlete must fill out a Grant application before starting or receiving any grant money from WCDF.
+An athlete must fill out a Grant Application before starting or receiving any grant money from WCDF.
 Donations go directly to WCDF (not the athlete), we can only grant money to athletes who have documented financial need (shown in the application).
-WCDF can issue grants on behalf of athletes directly to the USSA, which has several benefits (Tax issues, NCAA eligibility, etc.) If your expenses are outside of the USSA, we can issue grants directly.
+WCDF can issue grants on behalf of athletes directly to US Ski and Snowboard, which has several benefits (Tax issues, NCAA eligibility, etc.) or if your expenses are outside of US Ski and Snowboard, we can issue grants directly.

 Apply here to be eligible to use the WCDF for fundraising: Athlete Grant Application